NXT TakeOver: London

-NXT TakeOver: London was the eighth NXT TakeOver professional wrestling livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's developmental brand, NXT.
-The event aired exclusively on the WWE Network and took place on 16 December 2015, at The SSE Arena in London, England.
-It was the first TakeOver held outside of the United States, which was also the finale of NXT's first tour of the United Kingdom, and the only NXT TakeOver held outside of North America.
+NXT TakeOver: London was a 2015 professional wrestling livestreaming event produced by the American promotion WWE, held exclusively for wrestlers from the promotion's developmental territory, NXT.
+It was the eighth NXT TakeOver event and took place on Saturday, December 16, 2015, at The SSE Arena in London, England.
+The event aired exclusively on the WWE Network at 8:00 p.m.
+Greenwich Mean Time (3:00 p.m.
+Eastern Time) and was the finale of NXT's first tour of the United Kingdom.
+This was also the first TakeOver event held outside of the United States and the only to be held outside of North America.

-Eight matches were contested at the event, including three taped for the 23 December episode of NXT.
+Eight matches were contested at the event, including three taped for the December 23 episode of NXT.
 In the main event, Finn Bálor defeated Samoa Joe to retain the NXT Championship.

 Production

 Background

-The event was held at The SSE Arena in London, England.
+The eighth NXT TakeOver event was held at The SSE Arena in London, England.

-TakeOver was a series of professional wrestling events that began in May 2014, as WWE's then-developmental league NXT held its second WWE Network-exclusive event, billed as TakeOver.
-In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of its major NXT events.
-Announced on 27 August 2015, TakeOver: London was scheduled as the eighth NXT TakeOver event and the first to be held outside of the United States.
-It was held on 16 December 2015, at The SSE Arena and was named after the venue's city of London, England.
-It was the finale of NXT's first tour of the United Kingdom.
-Tickets went on sale on 28 August.
+TakeOver was a series of professional wrestling events that began in May 2014, as the American promotion WWE's developmental territory, NXT, held its second WWE Network-exclusive livestreaming event, billed as TakeOver.
+The "TakeOver" moniker subsequently became the branding for all of NXT's major events held periodically throughout the year.
+Announced on August 27, 2015, TakeOver: London was scheduled as the eighth TakeOver event and the first to be held outside of the United States and North America.
+It was scheduled for Saturday, December 16, 2015, at The SSE Arena and was named after the venue's city of London, England.
+It aired live at 8:00 p.m.
+Greenwich Mean Time (3:00 p.m.
+Eastern Time) and was the finale of NXT's first tour of the United Kingdom.
+Tickets went on sale on August 28.